OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 Its a Helicopter Landing Practice.
 It provides a great way to get familiar with helicopters in Arma 3, explore a new terrain or just chill out while listening to some good tunes or your favorite podcast.

 ### Why the rework?
 Originally, this concept only released for Malden and Livonia, but there are many other great terrains in Arma 3.
-Also noticed that the Global Mobilisation Helicopters havent been detected by the Virtual Vehicle Spawner, therefore I added them to the VVS as well.
+In additionl, the GlobMob DLC Helis havent been detected, defore I decided to start this Rework Project.

 ## How does it works?